SERVICE AGREEMENT

 Complete redesign and development of corporate website including responsive design, CMS integration, SEO optimisation, analytics setup, and staff training.
 Three revision rounds included per milestone.

 The Client shall pay the Service Provider as follows: Fixed fee of 38,500.00 AUD.
 Payment terms: Net 14 Days.
 All fees are exclusive of GST.
 If the Service Provider is registered for GST, applicable GST (currently 10%) shall be added to invoices and the Service Provider shall issue valid tax invoices in accordance with the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
-Late payments shall accrue interest at the rate of 10% per annum from the due date until paid in full.
+Late payments shall accrue interest at the Reserve Bank of Australia cash rate plus 4% per annum, calculated daily from the due date until paid in full.

 4.